fcdoc/doc/en/flashduty/conf/template.md

 },
 {
 "type": "message",
-"text": "Check Details
+"text": "View Details
 "link": "{{.DetailUrl}}{{if .IsFlapping}}"
 },
 {
 "type": "message",
-"text": "Notice: The current fault status changes frequently, and the notification will be converged{{.Flapping.MuteMinutes}}We recommend you optimize your alarm strategy.{{end}}{{if .IsInStorm}}", "style": {
+"text": "Notice: The current fault status changes frequently, and notifications will be converged{{.Flapping.MuteMinutes}}Minutes.
+It is recommended that you optimize your alert strategy.{{end}}{{if .IsInStorm}}", "style": {
 "bold": true,
 "italic": false